dbrattli/Fable.Reaction/docs/fable.reaction/websocket.rst

 WebSocket
 =========

-Elmish Streams enables you to route stream of messages to the server and back again using "message channels".
+Fable.Reaction enables you to route stream of messages to the server and back again using "message channels".

 Note that server side support for WebSocket message handling must also